zdnk/Authorized/README.md

 `.deny` takes precedence before `.allow`.
 If any rule results in `.deny`, the authorization fails even if all other rules respond with `.allow`.

-If you are requesting authorization for instance of a resource, there needs to be at least one permission/rule defined that takes the instance of that resource and instance of that user as parameters owtherwise the `Future` will fail with `NoInstancePermissionsDefinedError`.

 ## Usage

 Everything begins with: